 Psoriatic arthritis is a type of psoriatic disease.
-It is an inflammatory condition that involves pain and swelling in joints on one or both sides of the body, and it can also lead to fatigue.
+It is an inflammatory condition that involves pain and swelling in joints on one or both sides of the body.
 Psoriatic arthritis stems from a problem in the immune system.

 People with severe symptoms of psoriatic arthritis (PsA) often find that they worsen over time, especially without treatment.

 There is a risk of permanent joint damage.
-However, receiving treatment early can prevent or slow the progression of PsA.
+However, early treatment can prevent or slow the progression of PsA.

 People with mild symptoms may continue to experience them without these symptoms significantly worsening.

 This article looks at how the symptoms of PsA may appear.

 PsA causes pain, swelling, and a feeling of warmth in the joints and other symptoms throughout the body.
 It can affect a person’s mobility, quality of life, and overall health.